project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 Before installing Sunbird on your laptop or desktop, ensure that the you have the necessary resources and compliant target systems.

-> Developer installation is only for the web application and cannot be installed on mobile application
+>Sunbird developer installation is possible only for the web.
+It cannot be installed on the mobile.

 ## Intended Audience